medic/cht-docs/content/en/apps/guides/forms/google-docs.md

 ---
-title: "Fetching forms from Google Docs"
+title: "Fetching forms from Google Drive"
-linkTitle: "Fetching forms from Google Docs"
+linkTitle: "Fetching forms from Google Drive"
 weight:
 description: >
   Using medic-conf to obtain form files stored in Google Drive